MathThyMod/GP_emu_UQSA/README.md

 ```
 h.nonimp_data( [ emul0, emul1 ], [ z0, z1 ], cm, [ var0, var1 ], datafiles=[ inputs, outputs ] )
 ```
 Note that ```datafiles``` is not an optional argument.
 The inputs and outputs files should be the same format as those usually passed to the emulators.
 In this case, outputs should contain all of the simulation outputs (a different output per column), so that two output files can be produced containing only those non-implausible inputs (and corresponding outputs).
 These files can then be easily used as the inputs and outputs for building new emulators.
+This function returns the number (int) of non-implausible data points found in the inputs datafile.

 There are extra options for this function, which work in the same way as described above:
 ```
 h.nonimp_data( emuls, z, cm, var, datafiles, maxno=1, act=[], fileStr="" )
 ```

 ### New wave input design <a name="New_wave_input_design"/>